katefike/sage/README.md

 && docker cp sage-mailserver:/etc/dovecot/dovecot.conf ./docker/mailserver/configs/dovecot.conf
 ```

 ## Send Emails Locally
-Test that the dockerized mail server works by sending an email locally (i.e. from outside of the mail server container) via telnet.
+Test that the dockerized mail server works by sending an email locally (i.e. from outside of the mail server container).
+Doing so is different depending on the environment.
+In production, send via openSSL `s_client` or an email service like Gmail.
+In development, send via `telnet`.
+TThe methods are dependent on environment because your production MX is configured with `smtpd_tls_security_level=encrypt`, which enforces TLS for incoming email (SMTPD).

+### Development
 ```
 telnet localhost 25